Comparing Atkins Diet vs. Dukan Diet

 Phase 1 – The Attack Phase.

 You have 72 high-protein foods, with no carbs whatsoever allowed.
-The phase lasts between 5 to 10 days on average.
+The phase lasts between 5 and 10 days on average.
 Additionally, 1.5 tablespoons of oat bran are required.

 Phase 2 – The Cruise Phase.